Single acquisition reconstruction of nonlinear susceptibility and Raman tensors at the diffraction limit: Results and discussion

 In this work, we introduce a new Microscopic Rotational Anisotropy Second Harmonic Generation (MRA-SHG) method that overcomes many of these challenges by exploiting intrinsic wavefront distortions, imperfect spatial and temporal focusing in tightly focused beams, and self-phase-matching effects \cite{netz_measurement_2000, caron_phase_1998, rao_conceptual_2024, arlt_efficiency_1999} to extract maximum information about 3D nonlinear optical response of the material.
 We propose leveraging the inherent imperfections in spatial and temporal focusing found in real optical systems, rather than compensating for them.
-This is achieved by maximizing the information extracted from a single-point measurement through the use of an BG (annular or donut) beam, in place of the conventional Gaussian laser beam profile \cite{thibon_resolution_2017,mcgloin_bessel_2005, arlt_efficiency_1999, rao_conceptual_2024}.
-The benefit of such configuration is detailed in Figure~\ref{fig:MRA_NHG}.
-When a sample is excited by a BG-shaped beam, it emits a complex pattern, which can be captured on a 2D imaging sensor placed in the Fourier plane of the objective.
+This is achieved by maximizing the information extracted from a single-point measurement through the use of a Bessel-Gauss beam \cite{GORI1987491, mcgloin_bessel_2005, shatrovoy_second-harmonic_2016, caron_phase_1998}, in place of the conventional Gaussian laser beam profile \cite{thibon_resolution_2017,mcgloin_bessel_2005, arlt_efficiency_1999, rao_conceptual_2024}.
+The benefit of such a configuration is detailed in Figure~\ref{fig:MRA_NHG}.
+When a sample is excited by a BG-shaped beam, it emits a signal with a specific 3D distribution of intensity defined by the geometry of excitation, crystallographic orientation and tensor of response.
+This signal can be captured on a 2D imaging sensor placed in the Fourier plane of the objective.
 When photons from opposite sides of the optical axis coincide in time and space at the focal plane, interference occurs, resulting in an in-plane polarization component ($\vec E_t = \vec E_1 + \vec E_2$ in Figure~\ref{fig:MRA_NHG}a) and the emission of a harmonic signal normal to the surface.
 This emission is detected as a sharp peak in the center of the Fourier pattern (spatiotemporal overlap spot in Figure~\ref{fig:MRA_NHG}d,e).
-This portion of the image enables to record the polar map at normal incidence.
-On the other hand, photons reaching the sample with unbalanced time-delay or having no spatial overlap with photons from opposite side of the optical axis, contribute to an out-of-plane excitation geometry (Figure~\ref{fig:MRA_NHG}b) and provide a measurement at a fixed angle of incidence ($\alpha$ in Figure~\ref{fig:MRA_NHG}b-c).
-This emission, with no spatiotemporal overlap, is collected as a ring on the 2D detector as shown in Figure~\ref{fig:MRA_NHG}d,e.
-To our best knowledge, the simultaneous acquisition of SHG upon both in- and out-of-plane excitation at a given polarization angle $\phi$ has never been exploited so far.
-This approach does not require any mechanical adjustment, reducing the measurement time ultimately to the integration time of the CCD camera.
-The normal incidence dataset is obtained by integrating the central region of the Fourier plane image for each polarization angle $\phi$ (Figure~\ref{fig:MRA_NHG}d,e).
+This portion of the image enables recording the polar map at normal incidence.